 I know I am not the only one that tries and tries to be a good house plant parent.
-They are great to liven up the room, give a splash of color, and even provide some much need ambiance —- and then somehow it dies and then it looks like…well dead.
+They are great to liven up the room, give a splash of color.
+They even provide some much need ambiance and then somehow it dies and then it looks like…well dead.
 First Step is Admittance – “Yes I kill house plants.”

 I mean they’re plants, how hard can they be to take care of ?!
 Wrong – apparently there are lots of ways you can kill a plant… unintentionally according to this article: 5 Ways You’re Killing Your Houseplants—and How To Stop | realtor.com®

-- Too Much Light – Like I said above – difficult little buggers. ““A plant receiving too much light might draw its leaves down around the pot as it tries to get away from the light,” says Lisa Eldred Steinkopf of The Houseplant Guru.
+Like I said above – difficult little buggers.
+“A plant receiving too much light might draw its leaves down around the pot as it tries to get away from the light,” says Lisa Eldred Steinkopf of The Houseplant Guru.
 “It also may be discolored and appear bleached out.
-Plants can actually be sunburned, just like us, and it shows up as dead patches of brown tissue on the leaves.””
+Plants can actually be sunburned, just like us, and it shows up as dead patches of brown tissue on the leaves.”

-Keep these tips in mind and your plants will be back to their wonderfully happy, decorative, green selves again!
+Keep these tips in mind so your plants will be back to being their wonderfully happy, decorative, green selves again!